Monday, August 11, 2025

 - Context-aware creation during workspace hydration based on user's architecture patterns and team structure

-- Intelligent workflow templates automatically selected based on architecture analysis scope and team roles
+- Intelligent workflow composition automatically selected based on architecture analysis scope and team roles

 - Visual editing interface for refining auto-generated agents to fine-tune behavior for specific use cases